 Perhaps it’s because I watched Honey I Shrunk The Kids last week (a movie I haven’t seen in 20 years), but I started thinking about my visit to Miniature World in Victoria, British Columbia.
 Victoria was the final destination on my 6-week long road trip around Canada and the US back in 2013.
-Although I’d been to Victoria a couple of times I had never been to Miniature World before.
+Although I’d been to Victoria a couple of times, I had never been to Miniature World.

 Now I’m going to preface this post by saying that Miniature World is an attraction geared toward families and young kids.
-I wasn’t traveling with kids.
-I was traveling alone, but I loved this place and that sort of surprised me.
+I wasn’t travelling with kids.
+I was travelling alone, but I loved this place, and that surprised me.
 I thought I’d go in and think, “well this is okay.”
 Instead, I went in and had to stop myself from squealing over the tiny displays.
-At one point, I’m pretty sure I made a high pitched “eeee!” sound.
+At one point, I’m pretty sure I made a high pitched “eeee!”
 It was a bit ridiculous.

 What is Miniature World